 Hilton Honors American Express Card vs. IHG® Rewards Club Premier Credit Card

-Similar to the Hilton Honors American Express Card, the IHG® Rewards Club Premier Credit Card offers an introductory bonus point opportunity, but this one is larger at 100,000 bonus points after you spend $3,000 on eligible purchases in the first three months of opening the account.
+Similar to the Hilton Honors American Express Card, the IHG® Rewards Club Premier Credit Card offers an introductory bonus point opportunity, but this one is up to 120,000 bonus points.
+Earn 80,000 bonus points after you spend $2,000 on eligible purchases in the first three months of opening the account and earn another 40,000 bonus points after spending a total of $5,000 in the first six months.
 For those looking for a Chase credit card that can quickly rack up hotel points, the IHG® Rewards Club Premier Credit Card is a viable option.

 If you have no preference on credit card company or hotel chain though, you’re likely to accrue everyday points more quickly with the Hilton Honors American Express Card since the IHG® Rewards Club Premier Credit Card will only earn you two points for each $1 spent at gas stations, restaurants and grocery stores and one point per $1 on all your other purchases.
 That said, you do earn 10 points per $1 on your IHG stays.

 Still, with a complimentary one-night hotel stay at over 5,000 hotels worldwide each year and a free night each time you redeem rewards for at least a four-night stay, the IHG® Rewards Club Premier Credit Card is still a worthwhile choice, especially for global travelers.